 The younger Ravenel was also instrumental in developing the phosphate industry that attempted to replace rice as a source of Lowcountry prosperity following the Civil War.
 He eventually sold the home to his son-in-law, Elias Horry Frost, president of E.H.
 Frost and Company – a cotton brokerage – as well as head of the Stono Phosphate Company and president of the South Carolina Loan and Trust.
 Frost is responsible for rehabilitating the house after the Great Earthquake of 1886, adding Victorian details while also adhering to the home’s original plan.

 The Palmer Home operated as a bed-and-breakfast from 1977 until 2016, when the house sold.
 The home is in the process of a multi-year renovation to be reverted back to a private residence.
-It offers unobstructed views of the Charleston Harbor and is just around the corner from Whitepoint Garden.
+It offers unobstructed views of the Charleston Harbor and is just around the corner from White Point Garden.

 Palmer Home Info